NautilusTrader

 Jupyter notebooks not recommended for live trading

 Do not run live trading nodes in Jupyter notebooks.
-Event loop conflicts and operational risks make them unsuitable:
+The node owns a long-running loop on the calling thread, and notebook lifecycle controls make production operation unsafe:

 • Cells can run out of order, kernels can crash, and state can disappear.